shurillu/CTBot/REFERENCE.md

 [back to TOC](#table-of-contents)
 ### `enableUTF8Encoding`
 `void enableUTF8Encoding(bool value)` <br><br>
 Tipically, Telegram server encodes messages with an UNICODE like format.
 This mean for example that a '€' character is sent by Telegram server encoded in this form \u20AC (UNICODE).
-For some weird reasons, the backslash character disappears and the message you get is u20AC thus is impossible to corretly decode an incoming message.
+For some weird reasons, the backslash character disappears and the message you get is u20AC thus is impossible to correctly decode an incoming message.
 Encoding the received message with UTF8 encoding format will solve the problem.
 Encoding messages in UTF8 format will consume a bit of CPU time. <br>
 Default value is `false` (no UTF8 conversion). <br>